Solar photospheric velocities measured in space: a comparison between SO/PHI-HRT and SDO/HMI: Discussion

 The temporal variation of the linear and Gaussian fitting results (presented in Fig.~\ref{fig:temporal}) is mostly due to two factors: a variation of \textasciitilde10~m/s in the average distribution of the \hrt\ velocity field (middle panel) and the opposite variation of the rms of the two instruments (bottom panel).
 The variation of the average value in \hrt\ can be caused by the intrinsic sensitivity of the instrument, due to the voltage applied to the etalon, which translates into \textasciitilde17~m/s, and due to the thermal stabilization, which converts into \textasciitilde19~m/s.
 While the rms increase in \hmi\ is consistent with the findings of \cite{2020ApJ...890..141O}, the slow decrease in \hrt\ is likely due to the optical quality of the data through the 4-hour observation.
 In particular, a major component can be attributed to the focus of the instrument, which changes with time because of the fast approach of the spacecraft to the Sun and the associated thermal drifts.
 A possible indication is the presence of the same decrease in the unreconstructed \hrt\ LoS velocity data and in the intensity contrast in the raw data.
+These different trends in the two instruments' rms are responsible for the variation over time of the slope obtained with the linear fit.
+The increase of the slope up to values close to 1 (and not the opposite behavior) is mostly dependent on the \hrt\ decrease in rms.
 It is also important to point out that the values of the slope are comparable to those of the ratio between the \hmi\ and \hrt\ rms.
 This can indicate a possible strategy for directly combining the velocities measured by these two instruments when observing from different vantage points.